switch2osm/switch2osm/docs/en/serving-tiles/updating-as-people-edit-pyosmium.md

     ~/data/greater-london-latest.osm.pbf
 ```

-The data to load was obtained from a page such as [this one](http://download.geofabrik.de/europe/great-britain/england/greater-london.html){: target=_blank}, which says "... and contains all OSM data up to 2022-06-15T20:21:49Z".
+The data to load was obtained from a page such as [this one](http://download.geofabrik.de/europe/great-britain/england/greater-london.html){: target=_blank}, which says something like "... and contains all OSM data up to 2023-07-02T20:21:43Z".
 We'll use that date when setting up replication below:

 ```sh
 sudo mkdir /var/cache/renderd/pyosmium